How the January 6 panel unearthed key details from little-known insiders

 His direct boss told the committee that she wasn't sure why Katz was terminated three weeks after the election.
 However, it came after Katz repeatedly questioned the direction leadership was taking in Republicans' post-election fundraising messaging.

-The first confrontation -- corroborated by multiple witnesses -- came in a meeting with the entirety of the Trump digital team, where Katz grilled a higher-up on how the campaign was saying it wanted to stop the count in several battleground states while keep it going in another.
+The first confrontation -- corroborated by multiple witnesses -- came in a meeting with the entirety of the Trump digital team, in which Katz grilled a higher-up on how the campaign was saying it wanted to stop the count in several battleground states while keeping it going in another.

 Another copy writer was assigned the task, the report said, and an email falsely declaring a Trump victory in Pennsylvania was sent on November 4.